RayMoz/training-bookinfo/part-2-services/README.md

 ## The setup (the same as for the 1st part)

 Make sure docker is installed.
-Find the docs and the convenience script here: https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script
+Find the docs and the convenience script here: [The Ubuntu docker install convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script)
 Check that you are in the right section for your Linux distro of choice.

 Also install `docker-compose`